btcpayserver/blog/blog/_posts/btcpay-server-2-0.md

 - New sidebar-only navigation
 - New onboarding flow for new users and Point Of Sale
 - Three new e-commerce integrations (Wix, Odoo & BigCommerce)
-- Checkout v2 default (depreciation of the legacy checkout)
+- Checkout v2 default (removal of the legacy checkout)
 - Branding enhancements

 Full changelog can be found [here](https://github.com/btcpayserver/btcpayserver/releases/tag/v2.0.0).